-Long COVID Syndrome, otherwise known as Long Haul COVID or post-COVID, refers to persistent or emerging symptoms following an acute COVID-19 infection.
+This syndrome, otherwise known as Long Haul COVID or post-COVID, refers to persistent or emerging symptoms following an acute COVID-19 infection.
 It is a complex and often debilitating disorder that can affect many systems of the body.
-In fact, more than 200 symptoms have been identified with impacts on multiple organ systems.
+More than 200 symptoms have been identified with impacts on multiple organ systems.

-The World Health Organization (WHO) defines post-COVID as coronavirus symptoms that persist or return three months after a person becomes ill from infection with SARS CoV-2, the coronavirus that causes COVID-19.
+The World Health Organization (WHO) defines the syndrome as symptoms that persist or return three months after infection with SARS-CoV-2 (COVID-19).
 The symptoms can last up to a year or longer and include fatigue, shortness of breath, and cognitive problems (thinking and memory).
-Symptoms may come and go and have an impact on a person’s everyday functioning.
-These symptoms are considered long COVID when they can’t be explained by another health problem.
+Symptoms may come and go and impact everyday function.
+The syndrome is considered “long” when it can’t be explained by another health problem.

-At least 65 million individuals worldwide are estimated to have Long COVID, with cases increasing.1 Research has made substantial progress in identifying various risk factors and in characterizing the syndrome.
-Long COVID shares similarities with other viral-onset illnesses such as myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and postural orthostatic tachycardia syndrome (POTS).
-Long COVID syndrome is associated with all ages, with the highest percentage of diagnoses between the ages of 36 and 50 years, mostly in non-hospitalized patients who experienced mild acute COVID-19 illness.2
+At least 65 million individuals worldwide are estimated to have this syndrome, with cases increasing.
+Research has made substantial progress in identifying risk factors and in characterizing the syndrome.
+This condition shares similarities with other viral-onset illnesses such as myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and postural orthostatic tachycardia syndrome (POTS).
+This syndrome is associated with all ages with the highest percentage between the ages of 36 and 50 years.
+It occurs mostly in non-hospitalized patients who experienced mild acute COVID-19 illness.

-Neurological and cognitive symptoms are a major feature of Long-COVID, including, memory loss, cognitive impairment, sensorimotor symptoms paresthesia, dizziness and balance issues, sensitivity to light and noise, loss of smell or taste, and dysfunction that impacts daily activities.
-Symptoms can also include tinnitus, hearing loss, and vertigo.3 Some research showed that people with Long COVID who had mild acute COVID-19 also had immune dysfunction including exhausted T cells.4
+Neurological and cognitive symptoms are a major feature.
+These include memory loss, cognitive impairment, dizziness, balance issues, sensitivity to light and noise, loss of smell or taste, and dysfunction that impacts daily activities.
+Symptoms can also include tinnitus, hearing loss, and vertigo.
+Some research shows that people with post-COVID who had mild acute COVID-19 also had immune dysfunction including exhausted T cells.

-Yet, despite living with many life-altering symptoms for months, some people are not able to convince their doctors that they have Long COVID, especially if they never received a positive COVID-19 test result.
-More targeted research is needed to fully understand this syndrome.
+Yet, despite living with many life-altering symptoms for months, some people are not able to convince their doctors that they have persistent COVID, especially if they never received a positive COVID-19 test result.
+Science needs more targeted research to fully understand this syndrome.

-In the meantime, Sanoviv has created a Long COVID treatment program based on the principles of Functional and Integrative Medicine along with current research.
-The goal is to help with proper diagnosis and treatment along with personalized interventions aimed to optimize affected systems.
-This two-week program focuses on potential underlying causes such as inflammatory conditions, micronutrient deficiencies, structural, environmental, psychological, and lifestyle.
-Contact Sanoviv admissions to learn more about the Long COVID program.
+In the meantime, Sanoviv has created a Long COVID treatment program based on the principles of Functional and Integrative Medicine and current research.
+The goal is to help with proper diagnosis, treatment, and personalized interventions aimed at optimizing affected systems.
+This two-week program focuses on underlying causes such as inflammatory conditions, micronutrient deficiencies, structural, environmental, psychological, and lifestyle.
+Contact Sanoviv admissions to learn more.